jacky9813/pso2Tools/README.md

 ## Features
 - Time attack CO cool-down management
 - Memo for each characters (from 0.0.2-alpha)
+- A link manager for quick access (from 0.0.3-alpha)

 ## How to backup
 The X:\Path\to\App\resources\pso2Tools.db is what you looking for